 Oscar: 'It is interesting to have our ideas assessed by the new generation, who will be the next "Future of Energy" leaders.
 Then again, for students the "business side of the challenge" can be interesting.
 They learn about the theories in university, but during the Lunch Lectures they get to hear about the actual issues that companies are struggling with, and how they can respond to the energy transition.
-For register for our Future of Energy community by means of a QR code on our posters.
-The community helps them to stay informed about developments within Deloitte in this field', Rebecca explains.
-Currently, these are online sessions.
-In-person lectures will start again as soon as this is allowed.
+For students, that is a unique opportunity.'